-- 1) Drain all fluid from metering system prior to valve removal. - 2) Using a 9/16" hex or socket wrench, remove the four screws connecting the valve to the meter.
-Remove valve from meter and piping. - 3) Place valve on flat surface and remove the four screws on the valve cover. - 4) Pull the handle and spring assembly out of the valve housing.
+- 1) Drain all fluid from metering system prior to valve removal. - 2) Using a hex or socket wrench, remove the four screws connecting the valve to the meter. - 3) Remove valve from meter and piping. - 4) Place valve on flat surface with valve outlet facing downward. - 5) Slowly loosen the four screws located on the valve cap.
+You should feel force from the compression spring on the valve cap. - 6) Completely remove three bolts on the valve cap first.
+While holding the valve cap down, then remove the remaining bolt until you feel no more force from the compression spring. - 7) The components are in the cap and will come out of the valve housing.